Proactive Distribution for Lead Service Line Replacement in Vulnerable Communities

 Streamline the Process

-A key lesson from Omaha M.U.D.’s approach is the importance of making lead service line replacement and filter usage simple and accessible for residents.
+A key lesson from M.U.D.’s approach is the importance of making lead service line replacement and filter usage simple and accessible for residential customers.
 By clearly outlining the replacement process and enabling residents to identify their pipe type with just a few clicks, the program empowers community members to participate effortlessly.
 Further, by having the utility initiate projects and notify residents about potential disruptions, the burden shifts away from residents, who no longer need to contact the utility to receive their filters.

 Strategic Replacement